Having a baby: what you need and when

 Child safety at home

 An essential part of baby-proofing your home is installing a stair gate (assuming you have stairs, of course).
-You'll probably need one on the top and bottom of the stairs, and they can cost anything from £10 to £80.
+You may need one on the top and bottom of the stairs, depending on your house, and they can cost anything from £10 to £80.
 See our stair gate reviews to find a safe stair gate that's easy to use.

 You can unlock all our reviews and find great prices online all for just a £1 trial subscription to Which?.